This article explains how to change the Question Editor edit panel layouts. Here's a demo of a customized edit layout so you can see what is possible.

 This section steps you through using a custom editor layout.1.
 Add config

-Addui.layout.edit_panel
+Addui.layout.edit_panel settings

-settings to your init options.
-The layout property is an identifier that maps the layout to a script tag on the page (see step 3).
-If you do not specify a template
+tag on the page (see step 3).
+If you do not specify

-or a template_reference
+a template or a template_reference,

-, then it is used instead of template
+then it is used instead of template,

-, i.e. the code will try to find a custom layout for the given template_reference
+i.e. the code will try to find a custom layout

-.var initOptions = {
+var initOptions = {

 configuration: {